Binaya1997/Git-practice/README.md

 # Git-practice
-Helow user this is git first project.
+Hello user this is git first project.